Adding data using RIA

 If there is a failure, the entire row will fail to import, not just the cells with issues.

 To fix the errors, ensure all cells are complete with valid data and try the import again.
-Be sure to first close the Import Status dialog – you won’t be able to edit the spreadsheet until it’s closed.
+Be sure to first close the Summary dialog – you won’t be able to edit the spreadsheet until it’s closed.